The Perfect 3 Days in Buenos Aires Itinerary

 The interior design provides a late 1800s feel, complete with marble tables and dark oak wood.
 It's the ideal place to take a break and treat yourself.

 Aside from gastronomic treats, you can also catch live shows and concerts like Jazz and Tango performances.
-There are various shows throughout the day, but the most popular is the Tango show, which happens from 8 pm Monday to Friday.
+There are various shows throughout the day, but the most popular is the Tango show, which happens from 8 PM Monday to Friday.

 The cafe additionally has a library and an area to play dice, dominoes, and billiards.
 This coffee isn't just for dining!
 It's the perfect place to experience the Argentine culture and step back in time a little.

-Place to stay near Café Tortoni
+🏨 Nearest accommodations to Café Tortoni

 Palacio Barolo